emeryberger/web-programming/README.md

 #### Grading Notes

-- Individual projects/assignments/labs will not be scaled, so don't ask.
+- Individual projects/assignments/labs will not be scaled (curved), so don't ask.
 - The instructor may or may not choose to scale final grades, so don't ask.
 - Final grades are assigned based on the overall weighted average as defined by the grading policy.
-Grades will not be rounded up so don't ask.
-For example, if you achieve an 89.93 then the final letter grade is a B+ not an A-.
+Grades will not be rounded up, so...don't ask.
+For example, if you achieve an 89.93 then the final letter grade will be (for example) a B+, not an A-.
 Do not ask.

 #### Participation

 For each assigned reading, there will be associated participation exercises.
-You will be required to complete participation exercises as part of the reading _before lecture_ to be given credit.
+You will be required to complete participation exercises as part of the reading _the day after each lecture_ to be given credit.
 These activities are associated with the book.
 Several of these activities require you to simply review an animation.

 #### Challenges